esphome/esphome-docs/components/lvgl.rst

 Basics
 ------

-In LVGL, graphical elements like Buttons, Labels, Sliders etc. are called objects or widgets.
+In LVGL, graphical elements like Buttons, Labels, Sliders etc. are called widgets or objects.
 See :ref:`lvgl-widgets` to see the full list of available LVGL widgets in ESPHome.

-Every object has a parent object where it is created.
-For example, if a label is created on a button, the button is the parent of label.
+Although LVGL is a complex matrix of objects-parts-states-styles, in ESPHome this is simplified to a hierarchy.

-The child object moves with the parent and if the parent is deleted the children will be deleted too.
-Children can be visible only within their parent's bounding area.
-In other words, the parts of the children outside the parent are clipped.
-A screen is the *root* parent.
+The widget is at the top level, and it allows main styling.
+It also has sub-parts, which can be styled separately.
-You can have any number of screens.
+Usually styles are inherited.
+The widget and the parts have states, and the different styling can be set for different states.

 Widgets integrate in ESPHome as components: